MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md

 appliesto:
 - Skype for Business
 localization_priority: Normal
-f1keywords: None
+f1.keywords:
+- NOCSH
 ms.custom:
 - Licensing
 - LIL_Placement
 description: "Learn about add-on licenses, what features you'll get with it, how to buy them for your product, and how to use your existing carrier with them.
-You can get information on pricing and plan details for Office 365, Communication Credits, and Calling plans. " ms.openlocfilehash: 748a08d088e3637566b6c6c1636bbf7a513f1f4d ms.sourcegitcommit: 4c041e8a7c39bd6517605ed7fc9aab18cf466596 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 07/18/2019 ms.locfileid: "35793220"
+You can get information on pricing and plan details for Office 365, Communication Credits, and Calling plans. " ms.openlocfilehash: c48136176673676df83833833b4424d8d0a593f3 ms.sourcegitcommit: 19f534bfafbc74dbc2d381672b0650a3733cb982 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 02/03/2020 ms.locfileid: "41706076"
 ---
 # <a name="skype-for-business-add-on-licensing"></a>Licenciamento de complementos do Skype for Business

 ## <a name="what-are-add-on-licenses"></a>O que são licenças complementares?

-As licenças complementares são licenças para recursos específicos do Skype for Business.
-Algumas empresas querem ter a flexibilidade de comprar apenas alguns recursos específicos por um preço competitivo.
+As licenças de Complementos são licenças para recursos específicos do Skype for Business.
+Algumas empresas querem a flexibilidade de comprar apenas recursos específicos a um preço competitivo.
 Para adicionar um recurso, compre uma licença de complemento para cada usuário que o usará.

-O licenciamento do Skype for Business foi elaborado para proporcionar a maior flexibilidade possível.
+O licenciamento do Skype for Business foi projetado para dar a você o máximo de flexibilidade.
 Por exemplo, depois de usar os recursos básicos do Skype for Business por algum tempo, você pode comprar licenças complementares quando estiver pronto para usar mais recursos, como videoconferências ou o sistema telefônico no Office 365.

 ## <a name="how-does-add-on-licensing-affect-cost"></a>Como o licenciamento de complementos afeta o custo?